jingibre/jingibre.github.io/_posts/2023-12-20-MyTripToArenales.md

 This pitch ends at a not so comfortable standing belay on a sort of a small cave.

 #### Pitch 3: 5+
 A really fun 5+ pitch that involves easy lay-backing combined with steming at the beginning.
-The crux of the route is located at the very beginning by exiting the cave.
+The crux of the route is located at the very beginning by exiting the cave (it is not a roof though).
 This route had plenty of good hand-jams that made it really fun.

 The pitch ends at a pretty comfortable sitting belay from the top of the Aguja Nuez pillar, the views from here are just amazing.

 From this point on, you may choose to rappel down the 3 pitches and call it a day.
-However, we felt pretty good and decided to do the suggested extension.
+However, we felt pretty good and decided to do the an extension suggested in the guide and by some people.

+#### Extension Pitch 4: 5 or 6a
+From this point you have two options for doing an extension.
+One is a 6a crack system that looked pretty daunting from the bottom.
+This one lies on the facewall in front of the anchors and will definitely try next time.

+The second option is an easy blocky 4+ to 5 grade climb around the facewall.
+I chose this path since it was literally my first time leading a group and I opted for the safest option.

+According to the guidebook, this extension pitch (whichever option you choose) ends at a removable anchor located at a huge ledge.
+However, I somehow landed at a fixed anchor, which the guidebook did not show nor mentioned.

+So, there I was, essentially lost (albeit on a huge comfortable ledge) but I knew we were not that far from where I should have ended.
+After bringing my partners up, we were able to lean over the ledge we were standing and successfully spotted the ledge (which had the start of our abseils down).

+After some brainstorming sesh with the guys, I started the actual last pitch of our endeavour which consisted of a 3rd-4th traverse to the anchors with a subtle downclimb.

+### Getting Down
+As mentioned before, you may descent from the same route or do the extension and abseil through Black Titer Dyke.
+The latter -and the one we chose- has the advantage of being quite vertical, lessening the chances of getting the ropes stuck.

+These rappels end at big ledge that requires an easy downclimb to get to the start of Mujeres y Tequilas.

+I loved this route, if I had to pick a word to describe it I would say, safe.
+It gave me the confidence to lead my first multi-pitch in harmony.

+## Day 2: Chilling and Single Pitches at Carlos Daniel
+We felt surprisingly good the day after our first multi-pitch and thought of doing some sort of active rest.
+We chose the single-pitches at Carlos Daniel since it featured some easy trad routes that Juancho and Edu could try leading.

+And they not only tried but also onsighted their first trad pitch (a not so blocky 4th class).
+Edu displayed a repose that I had not seen in him before , and Juancho showed his inner survival mode that not many have privilege of witnessing.

+On my side, I tried a 6a called "the Flake" which I had tried almost 3